-Concert Choir IV, through selected repertoire, provides a suitable background in the choral art and literature.
-(0/3)
+Concert Choir IV, through rehearsal and performance, provides a large vocal ensemble experience.
+This course requires various performances outside of class (0/3)

 Prerequisite: A grade of "C" or higher in Concert Choir III.

 Note: Does not meet humanities requirement for graduation; a total of eight credits in Ensemble Music courses may be counted toward a degree.